MicroStrategy/mstrio-py/USAGE.md

 By default `SuperCube.create()` will create a SuperCube, upload the data to the Intelligence Server and publish it.
 If you just want to _create_ the SuperCube and upload the row-level data but leave it unpublished, use `SuperCube.create(auto_publish=False)`.
 If you want to _create_ an empty SuperCube, use `SuperCube.create(auto_upload=False, auto_publish=False)`.
 Skipped actions can be performed later using `SuperCube.update()` and `SuperCube.publish()` methods.

-When using `SuperCube.add_table()`, Pandas data types are mapped to MicroStrategy data types.
-By default, numeric data (integers and floats) are modeled as MicroStrategy Metrics and non-numeric data are modeled as MicroStrategy Attributes.
+When using `SuperCube.add_table()`, Pandas data types are mapped to Strategy One data types.
+By default, numeric data (integers and floats) are modeled as Strategy One Metrics and non-numeric data are modeled as Strategy One Attributes.
 This can be problematic if your data contains columns with integers that should behave as Attributes (e.g. a row ID), or if your data contains string-based, numeric-_looking_ data which should be Metrics (e.g. formatted sales data: `["$450", "$325"]`).
 To control this behavior, provide a list of columns that you want to convert from one type to another.

 ```python
 ds.add_table(name="Stores", data_frame=stores_df, update_policy="add",